mrdunski/accumulation-zone/README.md

 # accumulation-zone

-Accumulation Zone is where glacier forms.
+Accumulation Zone is where the glacier forms.

-AWS Glacier is reliable, cost-effective and high-performant backup.
+AWS Glacier is a reliable, cost-effective, and high-performant backup.

 This application operates directly with AWS Glacier and sends incremental updates to cold storage.
 It uses local index file to track file changes and sends only updates.